 - Why does union prevention legislation exist?

-- What should union actors know if they live in a state with union prevention laws?
+- What should union actors know if they live in a right-to-work state?

 - Are actor unions lobbying in states that are not union-friendly?